open-phytoliths/FAIR-phytoliths/CONTRIBUTING.md

 We value your time and effort.
 Once you get involved in this project in any way, we are committed to keep you updated with the results.

 ## Authorship of project publications
-We are adopting an inclusive and generous authorship model to reflect the contributions made by the core team, active contributors and the wider phytolith community to this project.
-Therefore, please see our [authorship guidelines](https://open-phytoliths.github.io/FAIRer_phytoliths/Authorship-guidelines.html) that include authorship criteria, contribution tracking and an author name ordering process.
+We are adopting an inclusive and generous authorship model to reflect the work made by the core team, active contributors and the wider phytolith community to this project.
+Therefore, please see our [authorship guidelines](https://open-phytoliths.github.io/FAIRer_phytoliths/Authorship-guidelines.html) that include authorship criteria and an author name ordering process, for project publications.

 ## Recording contributions